-When you have had a good look at this page please also check out our Sports & Fitness Summer Camps page where we list sporty camps, our Mixed Activities Summer Camps page where we list a number of fun mixed activities camps and our Cultural & Educational Summer Camps page where we list camps that will educate your little ones with some Cayman culture.
-The options are even greater this year with new camps coming to the scene.
-There should be something for everyone.
+When you have had a good look at this page please also check out our Sports & Fitness Summer Camps where we list sporty camps, our Mixed Activities Summer Camps where we list a number of fun mixed activities camps and our Cultural & Educational Summer Camps where we list camps that will educate your little ones with some Cayman culture.
+There's something for everyone!

 Benefits of Overseas Summer Camps

 Many parents continue to send their children off to summer camps year after year after observing how much development, as well as fun, their kids experience at camp.
 While it is easy for them to see the benefits of camp, for those parents considering it for the first time we have listed our top reasons why these camps are so worthwhile.

 Camp provides a crash course on meeting new people where kids can build social skills, learn to navigate through group dynamics, develop vital communication skills and emotionally support a friend in need.
 Overseas summer camps offer a ‘blank slate’ socialising opportunity – children interact with an entirely new group of people, separate from their established identity on-Island, and free of prior expectations.
 While the structure of camp, with a regular routine and constant group activities, provides many opportunities to form friendships and interact with like-minded peers over mutual interests.
 Given that camp is such a catalyst for social experimentation, unsurprisingly many campers form life-long friendships and networks.